Shane Peterson: Milwaukee Brewers

-On December 23, 2014, Peterson was claimed off waivers by the Milwaukee Brewers.
+On December 19, 2014, Peterson was claimed off waivers by the Chicago Cubs.
+On December 23, Peterson was claimed off waivers by the Milwaukee Brewers.
 In 93 games for the Brewers in 2015, he batted .259/.324/.353 with two home runs and 16 RBI.

 Peterson was designated for assignment by the Brewers on January 29, 2016.
-He was sent outright to the Triple–A Colorado Springs Sky Sox on February 4, 2016.
-Peterson was invited to the Brewers' spring training camp in mid-February to compete for the lone outfield position still open, and was one of nine players competing to be the Brewers center fielder for the 2016 season.
+He cleared waivers and was sent outright to the Triple–A Colorado Springs Sky Sox on February 4.
+Peterson was invited to the Brewers' spring training camp in mid-February to compete for the lone outfield position still open, and was one of nine players competing to be the Brewers' center fielder for the 2016 season.
 Peterson did not win a job and spent the year with Colorado Springs, hitting .347/.429/.694 with three home runs, seven RBI, and four stolen bases.
 He elected free agency following the season on November 7.

 Tampa Bay Rays

 On December 19, 2016, Peterson signed a minor league contract with the Tampa Bay Rays.
-On April 14, 2017, he was called up to play an away game against the Boston Red Sox where he hit a 2-run home run in his first at-bat as a member of the Rays.
+On April 14, 2017, he was called up to play an away game against the Boston Red Sox where he hit a two-run home run in his first at-bat as a member of the Rays.
+Peterson made 30 total appearances for Tampa Bay, hitting .253/.310/.392 with two home runs, 11 RBI, and two stolen bases.
 On July 28, Peterson was designated for assignment by the Rays.